 There are 2 kinds of teachers and 2 kinds of lessons on italki.

 If you prefer structured lessons or don't yet have your own materials, we recommend that you choose a Professional Teacher.

 These teachers are qualified to teach a language professionally.
 They already have professional experience or have certifications that qualify them to be a language teacher.
 Most professional teachers also have prepared materials, lesson plans, and can give you recommendations for other materials to try.

-Even if you don't want a formal lesson, you can look for Professional Teachers who provide Informal Tutoring and use the time to ask them questions about your studies or to practice conversation.
+Even if you don't want a formal lesson, you can look for Professional Teachers who provide Conversational Practice and use the time to ask them questions about your studies or to practice conversation.

 If you prefer to practice conversation, then we recommend you choose a Community Tutor.
 Tutors may not be qualified or experienced as Professional Teachers, but they are friendly, ready, and willing to help.
 Many of them are language learners themselves, so they are very likely to understand what you need.
 They can correct your mistakes, give you helpful phrases, and tell you about important cultural information.